 Step one is buying a humidistat to track your relative humidity levels.
 Then, use humidifiers in the winter and dehumidifiers in the summer.

 You may “get away” with portable models that treat one room at a time.
 But, the better solution is to get a whole-house humidifier and dehumidifier.
 Next, consider a sump pump if you get a lot of moisture in the basement.

 Actually, it should be the icing on the cake.

 If you follow these other steps, you’ll notice significant improvements.
 From there, you can decide how much you need to invest in purifiers to top it all off.

 Like humidification, you can choose between portable models and a system that treats the whole house at once.
 Here, we’re thinking about whole-home solutions.

 Many systems use a combination of MERV-rated filters to catch microscopic particles and UV light to eradicate them.
-Since UV light is dangerous to people and pets, the light only shines inside the system.

 Next are systems ionic charges throughout the house and neutralize microorganisms everywhere.
 These are especially an option when you don’t have a forced-air system with a filter.
 But, they’re still new, and the science isn’t always settled.